Tz3t/BoxFull-Blitz/README.md

-* personal brainstorming
+* personal brainstorming / ideas that will be used
-// csv for inventory, stats, map
+* *csv for inventory, stats, map
-// enchanced for loop for enemies array
+* enchanced for loop for enemies array
-// include a turn based mode maybe
+* include a turn based mode maybe
-// I and O with exception handling for csv and save file
+* I and O with exception handling for csv and save file